DeborahTim/CAPSTONE-PROJECT-CUSTOMER_DATA-/README.md

 Total Customer : 33787
 Total Order : 33787

+Data Collection
+The data used was collected and complied through transaction logging.
+This ensures that the dataset represents an accurate record of customer interactions and purchasing patterns over a year and eight months.

+## Tools Used
+- Microsoft Excel
+- SQL
+- Power Bi

 ## Column Descriptions

 CustomerID: A distinct identifier for each customer, ensuring unique tracking.